Al-Asharah

 Al-Asharah (ٱلْعَشَارَة, also spelled al-Ashareh or Esharah) is a town in eastern Syria, administratively part of the Deir ez-Zor Governorate, located along the Euphrates River, south of Deir ez-Zor.
 Nearby localities include al-Quriyah to the northeast, Makhan and Mayadin to the north, Suwaydan Jazirah to the southeast and Dablan to the south.
 According to the Syria Central Bureau of Statistics, al-Asharah had a population of 17,537 in the 2004 census.
 It is the administrative seat of a nahiyah ("subdistrict") which consists of seven localities with a total population of 96,001 in 2004.
 Al-Asharah is the third largest locality in the nahiyah.
-Its inhabitants are predominantly Sunni Muslims.
-From Arabians Tribes of Tayy Al-Rahabi and Al-Uqaydat.
+Its inhabitants are predominantly Sunni Muslims from the Arabic tribes of Tayy Al-Rahabi and Al-Uqaydat.

 Al-Asharah is the administrative center of Nahiya al-Asharah of the Mayadin District.

 History

 Al-Asharah is built on the site of the ancient Aramean-Assyrian settlement of Terqa.
 A stele dated to 886 BCE honoring the victory of Assyrian king Tukulti-Ninurta II over the Arameans was found in al-Asharah.
 The stele is currently located in the National Museum of Aleppo.
-Terqa was the capital of the Neo-Assyrian kingdom of Khana and continued to develop until the end of the Bronze Age when its decline began.
 Excavations in al-Asharah revealed evidence that Terqa contained urban institutions and its inhabitants had exploited the area's soil for economic benefit.

 In the mid-19th-century, it was noted by the Bombay Geographic Society that al-Asharah was a "little town" that consisted of an unorganized grouping of Arab huts and a population whose traditions suggested the place was ancient.
 From around that time until the dissolution of the Ottoman Empire in 1917, al-Asharah served as the center of a kaza ("district"), bearing its name, that was part of the larger Sanjak of Zor province.
 The kaza had two nawahi: al-Asharah and al-Busayrah.

 In 1920, a meeting between officials and officers of the Sharifian Army and the nascent Kingdom of Syria was held in al-Asharah and hosted by Emir Faisal.
 There negotiations over the borders between Syria and Iraq were discussed and it was concluded the Abu Kamal would remain a part of the Deir ez-Zor province of Syria.

 In the early 1960s al-Asharah was described as a small village built on an artificial mound where Terqa stood.

 During the Syrian Civil War, the city was captured by ISIL during the second half of 2014.
 On 6 June 2016, it was bombed by regime forces, resulting in the death of 17 civilians.
 The Syrian army captured town in 27 November 2017.